Code-Institute-Submissions/mdenoronha-milestone-project-3/README.md

 * At any time, users can see the leaderboard.
 This can be done by selecting leaderboard from the navigation menu or the Leaderboard option when a game is not being played

 ### Features Left to Implement ###
-* Due Heroku's ephemeral filesystem, while the necessary logic is in place to add users to user.json and to update their scores after each game, this update does not persist permenantly.
+* Due Heroku's ephemeral filesystem, while the necessary logic is in place to add users to user.json and to update their scores after each game, this update does not persist permanently.
 A further update would be to find an alternative option to update the json file.
 * The app makes no use of secure user authentication.
 This means that users are able to log into any account using only the username.
 A feature to implement would be to add secure authentication with passwords.
 * Users are only able to guess an answer to a riddle once, a possible update would be to allow users multiple guessing before the riddle was marked as incorrect.